tmarkec/Portafolio-3/README.md

    - Features that I would like to add to the game would be, different categories that users can pick to guess the secret word
    - Use API services to randomly get words rather than storing them in folders
    - The user to be able to use a hint if he gets stuck
-   - Add a score list to the screen with an option for the user to compare his score to the score of the other users

 ## Deployment
 ### Gitpod and git
  -  I created a repository in Github, named it Portafolio-3, and used the template Code-Institute-org/python-essentials-template